A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: The Algorithm, Estimation, and Testing

 \bneqn \hat{\theta}_T = \frac{\sigsqR\Dbar + \sigsqDbar\parens{\YbarRTMinusYbarRC}}{\sigsqR + \sigsqDbar}. \eneqn

-It is clear that this estimator is unbiased as the two constituent estimators are unbiased.
+This estimator is always unbiased as the two constituent estimators are always unbiased (e.g. even in the case of misspecified covariate-treatment interactions).
 Under the population sampling model (Equation~\ref{eq:response_model}), $\hat{\theta}_T$ is distributed normally.
 As we do not know the variances, the estimator we employ is obtained in the conventional way by replacing the variances in Equation~\ref{eq:estimator} with their corresponding unbiased estimators,

-\beqn \SsqDbar &=& \oneover{m(m-1)}\sum_{i=1}^m \squared{D_i - \Dbar}, \\ \SsqR &=& \frac{\sum_{i=1}^{\nrt} \squared{Y_{R,T,i} - \Ybar_{R,T}} + \sum_{i=1}^{\nrc} \squared{Y_{R,C,i} - \Ybar_{R,C}}}{\nr -2} \times \\ && \parens{\oneover{\nrt} + \oneover{\nrc}} \eeqn
+\beqn \SsqDbar &=& \oneover{m(m-1)}\sum_{i=1}^m \squared{D_i - \Dbar}, \\ \SsqR &=& \frac{\sum_{i=1}^{\nrt} \squared{Y_{R,T,i} - \Ybar_{R,T}} + \sum_{i=1}^{\nrc} \squared{Y_{R,C,i} - \Ybar_{R,C}}}{\nr -2} \parens{\oneover{\nrt} + \oneover{\nrc}} \eeqn

 where $\nrt$ and $\nrc$ denote the number of subjects in the treated and control groups in the reservoir respectively.
 Even though technically $\nrt$ and $\nrc$ are random variables, we ignore this source of variation as is typically done in the randomized trial literature.
 Applying these expressions, our estimator becomes